tompos2/proton_mail_auto_select_next_message/README.md

 - Works with the ProtonMail web interface on Chrome and Firefox (Desktop)
 - Easy to install and use with the Tampermonkey browser extension

+## Usage
+Currently the functionality only works with the archive, delete and spam buttons in the toolbar.
+It won't work if you click archive, delete or spam either in the email body or in the list - it has to be the toolbar at the top of the screen.
+If you click the buttons in these other areas, the original ProtonMail functionality will happen.

+If there's demand for this script I will write the code make it work with the other buttons - let me know if this functionality would be useful to you and I'll see what I can do...

 ## What is a userscript?

 A userscript is a mini program that enhances or modifies the functionality of a website.
 It runs in your web browser by injecting javascript into the current webpage and can customize the appearance, add new features, or automate tasks.
 Userscripts are installed and managed using a browser extension like Tampermonkey.